SiToanNguyen/PharmaNet2/README.md

 ## Screenshot Gallery

-The screenshots of the project’s AWS setup and user interface can be viewed here:
+The screenshots of the project’s preview and AWS setup can be viewed here:
 [https://photos.app.goo.gl/2xr2reRrrC7ASP4Q7](https://photos.app.goo.gl/2xr2reRrrC7ASP4Q7)

 ## Accessing the Demo Website on AWS